Connect with us

 This segment is expected to cost Sh7.7 billion ($50 million).

-The project is funded by the African Development Bank (AfDB), African Development Fund (ADF), the European Union (EU), and the governments of Kenya and Tanzania.
+The project is funded by the African Development Bank (AfDB), the African Development Fund (ADF), the European Union (EU), and the governments of Kenya and Tanzania.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.